-Video conferencing lets educators bring the world into their classrooms, helping to create inspiring, interconnected learning experiences.
+Video conferencing is perfect for the classroom, it lets educators bring the world to their lesson delivery, helping to create inspiring, interconnected learning experiences.
 And, with global online collaboration predicted to be one of the most significant trends in educational technology today, if you are not already using video to support learning, you soon will be.

 There is an increasing focus on global online collaboration, with digital tools used to support interactions around curricular objectives and promote intercultural understanding.

 NMC/CoSN Horizon Report: 2016